top of page

 • Jun 15

-Before going down the rabbit hole of the cost for utilities, let's go over the breakdown of salary.
+Before going down the rabbit hole of the cost for utilities and food, let's go over the breakdown of salary.
 Please keep it in mind as we go through everything.
-I know you're going to be saying "that's so cheap" or "that's much lower" and so on.
-Also, please keep in mind this is the national average meaning that certain areas will have higher or lower salaries and also higher or lower cost of utilities.
+Because yes, it does appear that sometimes things in Japan can appear cheaper than similar items in America.
+Also, please keep in mind this is the national average, meaning that certain areas will have higher or lower salaries and higher or lower costs of utilities.

 According to SoFi Learn a financial site, "The average annual average salary in the U.S. is $66,622.
 The median annual salary, which is often less skewed by outlying numbers, is $61,984."
 That gives you about $5,000-5,500 per month.

 Before moving on from salary, I'd like to add some cultural notes.
 In America, salaries are meant to reflect a person's experience.
 I know this isn't always the case.
-But should a person have six years of experience in marketing and they change companies, they're usually offered a higher salary.
+But should a person have six years of experience in marketing and they change companies, they're usually offered a higher salary to reflect their years of experience.

 Utilities: